Percussion is a method of tapping body parts with fingers, hands, or small instruments as part of a physical examination. It is done to determine:

 - The abdomen sounds like a hollow organ filled with air, fluid, or solids.

-Swartz MH.
+Swartz MH, Swartz TH.
 The physical examination.
 In: Swartz MH, ed.
-Textbook of Physical Diagnosis.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 4.
+Textbook of Physical Diagnosis: History and Examination.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 6.